-As a Trust we collect a significant amount of information about our pupils.
+As a Trust we collect a significant amount of information about our students.
+We also collect data about parents, carers and emergency contacts that are linked to a student.
 This notice explains why we collect the information, how we use it, the type of information we collect and our lawful reasons to do so.